datacamp-content/courses-introduction-to-shell/chapter3.md

   and introduce commands for sorting values and removing duplicates.

 --- type:NormalExercise lang:shell xp:100 skills:1 key:07a427d50c
-## Redirection
+## How can I store a command's output in a file?

 All of the tools you have seen so far let you name input files.
 Most don't have an option for naming an output file because they don't need one.
 Instead,
-you can use *redirection* to save any command's output anywhere you want.
+you can use **redirection** to save any command's output anywhere you want.
 If you run this command:

 ```{shell}